joelmiranda323/EEC136AB-Winter2022-Echo-BlindspotObjectDetection/README.md

 and LEDs working properly.

-We used singleCamDet.py to understand and get familiar with coding a single camera and tried to sync two cameras on syncCamDet.py.
-This was unsuccussful.
-Instead, we
+We used singleCamDet.py to understand and get familiar with coding a single camera and tried to syncronize two cameras on syncCamDet.py, however, this was unsuccussful.
+Instead, we merged singleCamDet.py and blindspot_turnsig.py to implement bsod.py to have the each camera turn on one at time base on a switch that's flipped.